mrosedev/CoffeeDocs-HTML/README.md

-# CoffeeDocs-Hugo
+# CoffeeDocs-HTML
-Using Hugo to generate the CoffeeDoc book
+Using HTML sources to generate the CoffeeDoc book